Mac-Nerd/patchomator/README.md

 ![Patchomator icon and text](https://github.com/Mac-Nerd/patchomator/blob/1.1/images/patchomator-banner.png?raw=true)

 # Patchomator
 A management script for Installomator.
-Work in progress.
+Always a work in progress.

 ## What does it do?
 Installomator uses small scripts designed to check if a specified app is installed, and if so, what version.
 If the latest version is not already installed, Installomator proceeds to download and install the necessary update.
 Each of these script fragments is a "label" used to call Installomator to install or update a particular app.